-The creation of the question sets for both the tasks - thoroughly described in the article "Creating the DISEQuA Corpus: a Test Set for Multilingual Question Answering" in these proceedings - entailed much work in terms of queries selection and answers verification.
+The creation of the question sets for both the tasks entailed much work in terms of queries selection and answers verification.
 In order to establish some common criteria of comparison between the several languages involved, we decided to provide the participants, independently from the language, with the same queries.
 Thus, we created two collections of two hundred questions each, translated into different languages: one for the monolingual tasks and the other one for the cross-language tasks.
 As a result, we put together two reusable linguistic resources that can be useful for the QA community but also for other NLP fields, such as Machine Translation.
 The test set for the monolingual tasks in particular represents a multilingual collection of queries with their answers in different corpora.